jaycody/hci_qa/README.md

 _____________________________

 ###4.
 Test Coverage
-This test plan covers basic UI functionality as would be required for general user scenarios within a wide variety of environments and platforms.
+This test plan covers basic UI and DB functionality as would be required for general user and client scenarios within a wide variety of environments and platforms.

 ####**In-Scope:**
-- **Platforms and Environments**
+#####Platforms and Environments
 - **MOBILE:**
   - All major mobile browsers for current and recent versions iOS and Android
 - **Desktop:**
   - All major browsers for all current and recent versions of Mac OS and Windows

-- **Features covered in this test plan**
+#####Features covered in this test plan
+- **All Users:**
   - Page Load (main)
   - Subsidiary page loads
   - page content
   - internal links
   - drop down menus
   - HCI newsletter subscribe
   - Search
-    - client center
-    - client login
-    - switching client accounts
-    - client permissions
   - promotions (eg limited-time incentives)
   - on-demand webinar replay
   - videos (eg overview of HCI embedded options)
   - social-media links
   - online demos functionality
   - scheduling online demos
   - user feedback popup menu
+- **Clients:**
+  - client center
+  - client login
+  - switching client accounts
+  - client permissions

 ####**v.2:**